 Gallery of Fashion, September, 1798.

 The Gallery of Fashion was a very expensive, very exclusive magazine published in London by Niklaus von Heideloff from 1794-1803.
 It was available only by subscription, and subscribers included the Queen and several of the royal princesses.
-Prints from this magazine are scare, so the handful I own are treasured.
+Prints from this magazine are scare, so those I own are treasured.
 These are very large prints, almost twice the size of the prints from Ackermann’s Repository or Arts or La Belle Assemblée at 12″ x 9 ½” (quarto size), and printed on high quality paper.
 The hand-coloring is much more precise and delicate than in other publications, and this was the first publication to use silver and gold metallic paints (as here, in the head-band and the silver cords on the dress).
 The high production values warranted the high price.
 (The Gallery of Fashion’s subscription price was of 3 guineas per year, the equivalent today of over $250.)

 The print is described in the magazine as follows: